 Also, my hair is dumb-long in this photo.
 It's embarrassing in retrospect.
 But that flag though... perfect.

 To this day, I'm not sure how this all happened.
 I won every award you can win at Airman Leadership School.
 Becky, who coincidentally was in the same class, earned Distinguished Graduate right behind me.
 We hid our relationship from the class until the very end--you know, professionalism and all that.
 I got into the class as an alternate because I was a BTZ E-4, making me literally the lowest-ranking (by time in service) student.

 Becky and I joke often about that experience, but we have at times waxed introspective about it.
 It would later prove to be a poignant moment, a defining one for both of us.
 I shrugged and said, "I don't know why I won it."

 "Where you lead, good men follow."
 She said.

 "At their peril."
 I joked.
 In truth... something in the back of my mind didn't want to believe her.
 But those words, repeated years later, would mean life and death.

 I don't fucking want any.

 Remains were rolled in on gurneys through the garage door and into autopsy--where I never went or even looked beyond a side-eye glance.
-I avoided looking like it was an SCI program I wasn't read in on.
-Which was truly foolish since I didn't need to look.
-They rolled past me, one after the next.
+I avoided looking like it was an SAP program I wasn't read in on.
+Which was stupid since I didn't need to look.
+They rolled right past me, one after the next, literally inches from the table upon which I folded their respective flags.
 They were rolled in from a holding facility immediately next door that was somewhere between the size of a large garage and a grade school gym.
 This is where I did look.
 I couldn't help it.
-This was image that really etched the reality in my memory.
-So many.
-Wrapped in gauze.
+This was the image that etched the reality in my memory.

 I pretended it was my job, and acted as professional as everyone else did.
 I wonder now if they all pretended too... because everyone else was pretending.
 The sense of somber respect floating in the air was another scent in the air that no one ever talked about, but was equally powerful.